tmr4/T41_SDR/README.md

     * added DebugSerial objects to use when a single USB serial port is available.
     * deleted the Clear Buffers block of code in ProcessIQData as it caused audio artifacts without a good explanaition for the restrictive limit on audio buffer size.

+* feature/remote - Adds code to enable connection to a remote display over Bluetooth.
+See this [Reddit post](https://www.reddit.com/r/T41_EP/comments/1etxkq8/t41_wireless_remote_display/) for a demo and discussion.
+The code for the remote head is in this [repository](https://github.com/tmr4/T41_Remote_Head).

 * feature/MorseCodeKeyer - Adds a keyboard/memory CW keyer.
 It currently requires the keyboard feature but could be simplified to be used on a standalone T41.
 It has the following features:

   * Set up to 10 preset messages in code.
 The selected preset message is highlighted in green at the bottom of the info box.